List of Squid Game characters: Seong Gi-hun

 As the winner, Gi-hun receives the prize money and returns to Seoul, but discovers his mother had died and mourns over her body.
 Gi-hun is left emotionally traumatized from what he went through during the game, living out his old life and not spending any of his winnings.
-A year later, in December 2021, Gi-hun receives a card from "his gganbu" instructing him to visit a sky tower.
+A year later, in December 2021, Gi-hun receives a card from "his gganbu" instructing him to visit a skyscraper.
 Gi-hun comes upon Il-nam, thought to have died in the games, alive but lying in his deathbed, and is horrified and disgusted at Il-nam's revelation that he created the Squid Game.
 After Gi-hun wins Il-nam's bet regarding a homeless man outside, Il-nam passes away.
 Following this, Gi-hun dyes his hair red, puts Sae-byeok's brother in the care of Sang-woo's mother and gives her a suitcase containing a large portion of the prize money.
 Gi-hun then decides to board a flight to Los Angeles to see his daughter but notices the same salesman he originally encountered at the subway playing ddakji with another player.
 Gi-hun runs to the other side of the platform and takes the invitation card from the player, then calls the number himself, stating that he cannot forgive the organizers for everything they have done.
-After being told to "just get on that plane", Gi-hun turns around and walks away, presumably to try and take down the game's organizers.
+After the Front Man tells him to "just get on that plane", Gi-hun turns around and walks away to try and take down the game's organizers.